-The scope to which this due diligence system applies is for softwood plantation supply from Southeast NSW and East Gippsland, Victoria into the Eden site in NSW.
+The scope to which this due diligence system applies is primarily from two areas.
+The first is for softwood plantation supply from Southeast NSW and East Gippsland, Victoria into the Eden site in NSW.

 Softwood supply for NSW is sourced primarily from plantations managed by Forestry Corporation of NSW and may include other private forest management companies such as Hume Forests and Primary Securities.
-Depending on supply, it can also include supply from private landholders with small holdings.
+Depending on supply, it can also include supply from private landholders with small holdings which is managed by Pentarch Forestry Services.

-The scope of the DDS also includes hardwood plantation supply to Pentarch's site at Burnie in Tasmania, primarily from the north-west of the State.
+The second part of the scope includes hardwood plantation supply to Pentarch's site at Burnie in Tasmania, primarily from the north-west of the State.
 The point at which the hardwood plantation product leaves Pentarch's due diligence system is when the woodchips are unloaded from the truck at the Burnie Port.

 Hardwood plantation suppliers for the Burnie site primarily include Sustainable Timber Tasmania, Reliance Forest Fibre and AKS Forest Solutions.
 Some of these companies hold FSC certification to supply FSC Controlled Wood.
-Pentarch Forestry conducts toll chipping and transport activities for these companies.
+Pentarch Forestry conducts toll chipping and transport activities of this material to the port for these companies.

-Table 1 below provides a summary of FSC certification information on Pentarch Forestry and its supply area.
+Table 1 below provides a summary of FSC certification information for Pentarch Forestry and its supply area.